jnguyen4103/CSE-3902-Project/README.md

 ### Our group members are: Xueying Liang, Nicholas Negrete, Grant Gabel, Youssef Moosa and John Nguyen.

 ## General Information
-The taskboard for Sprint4 can be found under the "Projects" tab
+The taskboard for Sprint #4 can be found under the "Projects" tab.

 ### Program Controls
 Keybindings<br/>
 Q : Quit the game <br/>
 R : Reset the game<br/>
 P : Pause the game<br/>
-Enter : Enter inventory screen <br/>
+Enter : Enter and exit the inventory screen <br/>
+M : Select an item in the menu

 W : Move Link up<br/>
 A : Move Link left<br/>